-If you are a pilot operating on a Special Issuance that requires a significant work up and testing, which isn’t covered by insurance, and must be presented to your AME, but you also have a very good relationship with your primary care physician who helps you manage your condition well … then Basic Med is likely the easier route to continue flying.
+If you are a pilot operating on a Special Issuance that requires a significant work-up and testing, which isn’t covered by insurance, and must be presented to your AME, you also have a very good relationship with your primary care physician who helps you manage your condition well … then Basic Med is likely the easier route to continue flying.

 Those are the two ends of the spectrum and there are a lot of people somewhere in between.
 For those in the middle, it is worth comparing the requirements to continue with the traditional medical certification vs the details of Basic Med.
 Keep in mind that both have specifically disqualifying conditions and they are not exactly the same.

 Recently we advised a pilot on both possibilities but recommended he continue with the 3rd Class.
 He was already familiar with the process, only took one medication and it was likely to be a faster process.
 Meanwhile, since he was not already set up with Basic Med he would have to do the online training and find out if his doctor would be willing to sign off on the paperwork.
 Not at all complicated, but also not familiar to him.
 In the end, we also gave him the resources to further explore each so he could make up his own mind.